anishnath/manic/CAPABILITIES.md

    and uses number keys for direct stage jumps.
 Recording metadata is filtered, clipped, and shifted to the selected source range while retaining original `source_t` positions.
 No duplicate scene or timestamp DSL is introduced.
+   **🟡 Production integration remains:** expose the same stage manifest and optional selection through a public runtime/backend request API so browser users never need CLI flags.
+A file-only run already shows the stage strip and plays the complete story.
-3. **One story, multiple formats.** Reframe the same semantic stages for Reels, Shorts, landscape lessons, square posts, slides, thumbnails, and stills—same content identity, format-specific layout and pacing. **Foundation shipped ✅ (2026-07):** `--canvas portrait|4:5|square|16:9|WIDTHxHEIGHT` overrides the logical canvas before expansion, so `w`/`h`/`cx`/`cy`, macros, and build-time layout branches reflow one source while named `step` markers and timing stay
+3. **One story, multiple formats.** Reframe the same semantic stages for Reels, Shorts, landscape lessons, square posts, slides, thumbnails, and stills—same content identity, format-specific layout and pacing. **🟡 Foundation (2026-07):** `--canvas portrait|4:5|square|16:9|WIDTHxHEIGHT` overrides the logical canvas before expansion, so `w`/`h`/`cx`/`cy`, macros, and build-time layout branches reflow one source while named `step` markers and timing stay